occrp-attic/aleph-helm-charts/README.md

 After the installation is complete, an ingress has to be configured to make Aleph accessible outside the k8s cluster.

-An example of all this set up can be found in the `examples/kind` directly where we set up Aleph on a local Kubernetes cluster using [KIND (Kubernetes IN Docker)](https://kind.sigs.k8s.io/).
+An example set up can be found in the `examples/kind` directory where we set up Aleph on a local Kubernetes cluster using [KIND (Kubernetes IN Docker)](https://kind.sigs.k8s.io/).